 The percentage of each annual target award earned will be determined by the compensation committee and will be based on actual performance results relative to the goals.
 Discretion to increase award amounts based on individual performance is permitted for employees who are not covered employees.
-Awards may be decreased, on the other hand, based on individual may be paid in cash, common stock, restricted stock or a combination, or deferred under a Deferred Compensation Plan to be adopted by Visteon.
+Awards may be decreased, on the other hand, based on individual performance.
+Final awards actually paid to an employee may be less than or greater than 100% of the target award.
+Final awards may be paid in cash, common stock, restricted stock or a combination, or deferred under a deferred compensation plan to be adopted by Visteon.
 A Visteon Stock Fund will be one of the investment options for purposes of measuring the value of the deferral.